PDAL/PDAL/doc/workshop/lidar-introduction.rst

 .. note::

     PDAL is a discrete-return point cloud processing library.
-    It does not have any functionality to analyse or process full waveform data.
+    It does not have any functionality to analyze or process full waveform data.

 .. bibliography:: bibliography.bib